chalenged/gm9-title-fixer/README.md

 A gm9lua script to fix the "missing titles" issue where all installed titles are missing from the home menu, but they still appear normally in the system settings data management.
 If you get an error in data management, there are X's on titles, titles appear as question marks or black boxes, or the name of a title(s) is wrong, this script will likely make things worse, or do nothing.

-~~There is a bug in the current pre-release version of godmode9 that can cause the script to fail, so this script's release will be packaged together with a version of GM9 that has the bug fixed, until the bug is fixed in the main GM9 release.~~

 I have decided that releasing as a gm9 scriptrunner firm is more convenient for users.
 I believe this is the way I will continue doing releases, unless someone has any other suggestions or complaints, in which case open an issue on github.

 It's recommended to backup your sd card before using this script.
 While the script itself is set to backup data, and only deletes titles that have file issues, unforeseen issues (particularly corruption) can cause data loss.